Lmoes/adl_vod_encoder/README.rst

 .. image:: deliverables/results/output_weekly_BaseConvAutoencoder_32_clusters.png

-This is also not bad, but i find it weird that eastern europe is in the same class as large parts of the subtropics.
+It is better than the minimalistic autoencoder as less weird clusters exist.
+But there are still problems, e.g. eastern europe is in the same class as large parts of the subtropics.

 Other results
 ===========